yoavweiss/smashing_book_6_chapter/loading_assets_on_the_web.md

 ## Fonts
 When classifying resources as rendering-critical and non-critical, fonts sit somewhere in the middle.
-On the one hand, fonts do not block the rendering of the page’s general layout.
+On the one hand, fonts do not block the page's layout, and therefore its rendering.
 On the other, they often do block the page’s headers or text from becoming visible, preventing the user from seeing the content.